These are the best games available on the Oculus Quest 2

 Hunt down robots, then hunt down secrets

-When Apex Construct — a post-apocalyptic bow-and-arrow shooter where you fight off robots while searching the remains of civilization for answers — first launched on PSVR, our review said it looked and played well but the motion controls left much to be desired.
+When Apex Construct — a post-apocalyptic bow-and-arrow shooter where you fight off robots while searching the remains of civilization for answers — first launched on PSVR, our review said it looked and played well, but the motion controls left much to be desired.
 Then it came to the Quest, where the developers had to significantly devolve the peripheral graphics, audio, and other features to make it portable.
 Thanks to the Quest 2's enhanced power, Goldilocks would say that its Apex Construct port is just right.

-While this isn't a traditional gun-based shooter, the bow motion controls with Touch controllers works excellently, and the lack of headset wires means you can spin to hunt and shoot the robots charging at you from every angle.
+While this isn't a traditional gun-based shooter, the bow motion controls with Touch controllers work excellently, and the lack of headset wires means you can spin to hunt and shoot the robots charging at you from every angle.
 That being said, this is definitely a single-player, story-driven game.
-There is a fun survival challenge where you compete against endless enemies and take on the leaderboard, but otherwise there's no social element to Apex Construct.
+There is a fun survival challenge where you compete against endless enemies and take on the leaderboard, but otherwise, there's no social element to Apex Construct.

 You'll spend hours exploring and re-exploring visually rich environments, looking for clues to solve the game's mysteries.
-If you're relatively new to VR and want a game that will challenge you without overwhelming you against online opponents, Apex Construct is a great place to start.
+Apex Construct is a great place to start if you're relatively new to VR and want a game that will challenge you without overwhelming you against online opponents.
 It'll also scratch that robot-hunting itch until Horizon: Forbidden West comes out. —Michael Hicks

 Espire 1: VR Operative